Mirrors (2008) | Reflections of Wasted Potential

 It takes little effort or time to list the similarities and how The Ring is much better than Mirrors as a film.
 The main divergence between the two, however, is in the final act: when the ending of Mirrors goes off the rails and suddenly becomes something like a possession movie.
 Up until the source of the evil haunting of the mirrors is explained, the mystery—despite its lack of details—is enough to keep you engaged in a way that you might be willing to look past the other flaws of the film.
 While The Ring explained some of what was going on, there were plenty of other details that it kept a mystery because it either made things more interesting or wasn’t necessary to understand.
 Mirrors makes the mistake of trying to explain too much to the point that it does not fully make sense and it loses its mystique.
 In fact, it feels like two completely separate sub-plots from different movies converge in the finale, involving possession, nuns, and demons with stretchy faces.

-I’m not going to say that I was invested the story of Mirrors or its characters, but I was never bored by it.
+I’m not going to say that I was invested in the story of Mirrors or its characters, but I was never bored by it.
 I was mostly perplexed by what was going on and why the characters were so lame.
 Kiefer Sutherland has only two levels of intensity in his performance: between 1 and 11.
 He goes between them instantly in numerous scenes; he starts out calm, then explodes like he’s on the set of 24.
 His wife is passive-aggressive towards him about everything, yet complicit in his growing madness, as though she just wants to do favors for him just so she can have yet something else to hold over his head in her bitchy way.

 I was curious as to what the mystery of the Mirrors was and why there was an evil spirit that was capable of ripping the jaws off of people who seemingly had nothing to do with anything.
 As the movie wrapped up, the mystery was “solved,” and the final scene that thinks it’s paying off some setup it forgot somewhere in the first few acts played with overly dramatic music.
 Yet, I sat there in a confused and disappointed daze.
 It was as though the filmmakers had several different scripts for the film they weren’t willing to throw away, so they decided to use all of them to wrap up their story.